pdiu/etl-project/README.md

 ## Config data
 This repository does not track my personal config file which the elt.py script will refer to as "secrets.json".

+## Other
+I will be implementing best practices along the way.
+This includes but is not limited to
+- Proper logging with the built-in Python module *logging*
+- Proper usage of configuration files
+- Proper usage of virtual environments
+- Proper usage of version control practices